Salaizrm/palate-reviews/NOTES.md

 9/1/2020

-CHANGE OF PLANS: Change project name to "Rate that botttle!", have it be a liquor and beer review site.
+CHANGE OF PLANS: Fuck it, were a movie review site now.

 its ok to use bootstrap and jquery.
 Use these to set up the aesthetic of the site ONCE YOU HAVE CODED EVERYTHING TO WORK.